enkidevs/curriculum/javascript/react/gotchas/dangerously-set-innerhtml.md

 />
 ```

 Fortunately, this will not render because `getUsername()` would return a string, but `dangerouslySetInnerHTML` expects and object of the type `__html: ''`.
-By forcing you to write an object with a special `__html` property, it increases that chance that you will remember to *sanitized* the data.
+By forcing you to write an object with a special `__html` property, it increases that chance that you will remember to *sanitize* the data.

 You still have to be careful.
 The following code can also leak sensitive data: